-|Purpose||Finding trends previously not known||Social analysis, building predictive models, unearthing unknown facts, and more|
+|Purpose||Finding trends previously not known.||Social analysis, building predictive models, unearthing unknown facts, and more.|

-|Vocational Perspective||Someone with a knowledge of navigating across data and statistical understanding can conduct data mining||A person needs to understand Machine Learning, Programming, info-graphic techniques and have domain knowledge to become a data scientist|
+|Vocational Perspective||Someone knowledgeable in navigating across data and statistical understanding can conduct data mining.||A person needs to understand Machine Learning, Programming, and infographic techniques and have the domain knowledge to become a data scientist.|

-|Extent||Data mining can be a subset of Data Science as Mining activities are part of Data Science pipeline||Multidisciplinary – Data Science consists of Data Visualizations, Computational Social Sciences, Statistics, Data Mining, Natural Language Processing, et cetera|
+|Extent||Data mining can be a subset of Data Science as Mining activities are part of the Data Science pipeline.||Multidisciplinary – Data Science consists of Data visualization, Computational Social Sciences, Statistics, Data Mining, Natural Language Processing, et cetera.|

-|Deals with (type of data)||Mostly structured||All forms of data – structured, semi-structured and unstructured|
+|Deals with (the type of data)||Mostly structured||All forms of data – structured, semi-structured and unstructured|

 |Other less popular names||Data Archaeology, Information Harvesting, Information Discovery, Knowledge Extraction||Data-driven Science|

 So here you go!
 I am sure now you are more aware of the key differences between the two and in what context the two should be utilized.
 It would be best to remember that no formal and precise definitions of Data Science and Data Mining exist.
 There are still debates amongst academia and the industry about what constitutes an accurate definition.
 Everyone agrees on the high-level differences and descriptions of the two terms we explored in this article.